Hogwai/hogwai.github.io/src/content/posts/astro-error-cannot-find-module-astro-content.md

 Can't catch a break !

 You've set up your project, you're ready to build something amazing, but then... there’s that issue.

-Although there are several potential causes, we're going to focus on a very common and often overlooked scenario, directly inspired by a solution from the Astro community.
 The fix may be simpler than you think: you just need to create some content first.

 ## The Chicken-and-Egg Problem